mozilla-services/heka-docs/source/architecture/extending.rst

 Runner Plugin
 =============

-The `Runner` plugin is a special plugin that Heka provides that efficiently manages writing to a shared connection.
+The `Runner` plugin is a special plugin Heka provides that efficiently manages writing to a shared connection.
 To make use of the `Runner` plugin you must provide a `Writer` object that knows how to prepare data for output and to perform the actual write operation, or a `BatchWriter` if you want to queue up output and send it out in batches. `Writer` and `BatchWriter` are defined (in `runner_plugin.go <https://github.com /mozilla- services/heka/blob/dev/pipeline/runner_plugin.go>`_) as follows::

     type Writer interface {